cpursley/walex/README.md

 If your app is named _MyApp_ and you have a subscription called _:user_ (which represents a database table), WalEx assumes you have a module called `MyApp.Events.User` that uses WalEx Event.
 But you can also define any custom module, just be sure to add it to the _modules_ config.

+Note that the result of the :ok tuple is a list.
+This is because WalEx returns a _List_ of changes form a database _transaction_ for a particular table.
+Often times this will just contain one result, but it could be many (for example, if you use database triggers to update a column after an insert).

 DSL:

 ```elixir